-- Introduction to the cluster team, lead school and/or host school. - Introduction to the cluster kura/schools, local Ministry Special Education service manager(s), iwi and local social agencies. - Provision of time to read, discuss and learn about the cluster and cluster policies, procedures and systems and the opportunity to share their experience of best practice from their previous cluster.
+- Introduction to the cluster team, lead school and/or host school. - Introduction to the cluster schools/kura, local Ministry Learning Support service manager(s), iwi and local social agencies. - Provision of time to read, discuss and learn about the cluster and cluster policies, procedures and systems and the opportunity to share their experience of best practice from their previous cluster.